awsdocs/aws-iot-docs/developerguide/iot-rule-actions.md

 }
 ```

-For more information, see the [ Step Functions Developer Guide](https://docs.aws.amazon.com/step-functions/latest/dg/)\.
+For more information, see the [AWS Step Functions Developer Guide](https://docs.aws.amazon.com/step-functions/latest/dg/)\.

 ------